-Families in the Waiting List will be notified as soon as a spot becomes available by phone or email by the Admissions Manager.
-They will also be notified of the spot in the list their child is on.
-Privacy and confidentiality of the children listed on the waiting list will be always maintain.
+The Admissions Manager will notify families on the Waiting List by phone or email as soon as a spot becomes available and will also inform them of their child's spot on the list.
+The privacy and confidentiality of the children on the waiting list will always be maintained.

-We are unable to accept fees to hold a spot on our wait list.
-Fees will be charged once the family has access to a space and has accepted to take the spot.
+We cannot accept fees to hold a spot on our waitlist.
+Fees will be charged once the family has access to a space and accepts the spot.

-Parents in the waiting list, whose applications are under consideration, are encouraged to learn more about Waldorf Education and to attend our open house tours on the first Tuesday of each month.
+Parents on the waiting list whose applications are under consideration are encouraged to learn more about Waldorf Education and to attend our open house tours on the first Tuesday of each month.

-3) Enrolment Fees for Preschool (age 3 - 4):
+3) Enrolment Fees for Preschool (age 3-4):

-- 5 mornings (8:30 -12:00) \$11,150 (Base Fee) - 5 full day (8:30 -3:25 pm) \$18,700 (Base Fee)
+5 mornings (8:30 -12:00)

+5 full days (8:30 -3:25 pm)

+\$11,950 (Base Fee)

+\$19,950 (Base Fee)